Islandora-Devops/islectl/docs/docs/install.md

 #### Create a remote context

-Below is an example command that will install an ISLE on the server `islandora.YOUR-INSTITUTION.edu`.
+Below is an example command that will install an ISLE site on the server `islandora.YOUR-INSTITUTION.edu`.
 It assumes you can SSH into that server on port 22 with the SSH key at `$HOME/.ssh/id_rsa` with the remote user `vivek`.
 Change the flags to match your local environment and see `islectl create context --help` for more information.

 ```
 $ islectl create context stage \